Applications are now available for the 2019 LEADER program. Applications are due December 3.

 Significant time will also be devoted to discussions and exercises around conflict management and difficult conversations.
 Participants will discuss case studies and will practice coaching in conflict scenarios.

-The LEADER program is a highly interactive 3-day course that includes lectures, small group discussions, group exercises, and personal reflection.
+The LEADER program is a highly interactive 3-part course that includes lectures, small group discussions, group exercises, and personal reflection.
 Much of the course content is delivered by leadership experts from outside of Duke.
 These instructors have extensive experience working within academics and have received high marks from past program participants.
 The bios below are for the core group of course instructors.
 Participants will also have the opportunity to interact with senior faculty researchers from within the Duke community.

 Participation in the LEADER program costs $1,500.
 Tuition for faculty with a primary appointment in the School of Medicine will be covered by the Dean's office.
 All others must provide information about who will support their tuition costs at the time of application.
 Tuition payments must be made via departmental charge (no checks or credits cards).
 This one-time payment covers all aspects of course participation, including administration of the MBTI and 360, meals during the course, parking, and inclusion in follow-up alumni programs at no additional charge.
 Click here for a tuition determination matrix to help calculate the cost of your participation.